 Above: Holcostethus albipes

-I had been checking a cypress tree for signs of various fir-feeding shieldbugs, thinking that it was an impossible task in the dense foliage.
-While I was sat staring vaguely into a bunch of needles about a foot above my head, I noticed a small, yellowish, fat-bodied tachinid fly sat on one of the round fruits, and thought in amusement that it would be nice if parasitoid flies could act as honeyguides – perhaps it could lead me to the shieldbugs.
-After slowly pulling down the branch the fly flew away, but left in its wake a view of a small grey shieldbug nestled in the needles: Holcogaster fibulata.
+I had been checking a cypress tree for signs of various fir-feeding shieldbugs, thinking that it was probably an impossible task in the dense foliage, when a peculiar occurrence happened.
+While I was sat staring vaguely into a bunch of needles about a foot above my head, I noticed a small, yellowish, fat-bodied tachinid fly sat conspicuously on one of the round fruits, and thought in amusement that it would be nice if parasitoid flies could act as honeyguides – perhaps it could lead me to the shieldbugs.
+After slowly pulling down the branch the fly flew away, but left in its wake a view of a small greyish shieldbug nestled in the needles: Holcogaster fibulata.
+Despite checking around the rest of the branch I found no more individuals, and the one I was looking at also had no tachinid eggs stuck to it.
+I can only presume that the fly was scoping out its potential host, and that I had interrupted it.
+This infers that the flies have to sit for a while and stalk their prey, waiting for a favourable position to nip in and stick an egg on, which will ultimately hatch into a parasitic larva that kills the host.
+This Holcogaster could perhaps rest easy for a while, but I certainly couldn't - how did the tachinid know that the shieldbug was somewhere inside the lump of needles?
+Could it follow the secretions the bug produced by smell, or use those large eyes to spot it?
+Did the shieldbug appear as camouflaged in the tree to another insect as it seemed to my mammalian vision?
+The questions posed by this short encounter were endless.

-My nose led me to a large dead Montpellier Snake (Malpolon monspessulanus) nestled between some rocks, being visited by a host of flies and histerid beetles.
-This was the first of many dead Montpelliers on the roads, some of which were impressive sizes and must have been older individuals.
-The farmland and olive groves were particularly populous, passing sometimes three or more dead snakes within several hundred metres.
+My nose then led me to a large dead Montpellier Snake (Malpolon monspessulanus) nestled between some rocks, being visited by a veritable flock of flies and histerid beetles.
+This was the first of many dead Montpelliers that we saw, the majority of which were on the roads, some sporting impressive sizes.
+The farmland and olive groves were particularly populous, and we could sometimes pass three or more dead snakes within several hundred metres.
 On a couple of mornings we got up early, just as the sun was rising over the hills, and walked/drove down the roads looking for basking snakes, with no luck.
-We saw one live snake while driving (probably a Ladder Snake / Culebra de escalera Rhinechis scalaris) crossing the busy main road towards the central reservatio, although I have a sad feeling that it may not have been alive for very long after I saw it.
-I never saw a live Montpellier Snake.
+We saw one live snake while driving (probably a Ladder Snake / Culebra de escalera Rhinechis scalaris) crossing the busy main road towards the central reservation, although I have a sad feeling that it may not have been alive for very long after I saw it.
+I never did see a live Montpellier Snake.

 DAY 3 - Muntanyes de Prades